orbis-dei/orbis-dei.github.io/content/places/es-avila-monasterio-de-la-encarnacion.md

 - churches
 - holy-persons
 - teresa-avila
+- discalced-carmelites
+- communities
 - john-cross
-- discalced-carmelites

 ---

-Founded in 1478, this Carmelite convent in Ávila was where Saint Teresa entered as a young woman and lived for 27 years.
+Founded in 1478, this Carmelite convent in Avila was where Saint Teresa entered as a young woman and lived for 27 years.
 She took her vows here and began her journey as a mystic and reformer.
-The monastery features her cell, the Chapel of Transverberation, a museum dedicated to her life, and a drawing of Christ on the Cross by St. John of the Cross.
+The monastery features her cell, the Chapel of Transverberation and a museum dedicated to her life.

+St. John of the Cross spent notable amounts of time here as well, and during one session of prayer, received a vision of Christ on the Cross from "above."
+The saint's drawing remains at the museum.

 #### Source Material